RISC-KC/basic_rv32s/guidelines/development_log.md

 In 43F: CSR_File.
 In 46F: Trap Controller, Forward Unit.
 In 46F5SP: Branch Predictor, IF ID Register, Forward Unit.
-Sigh… Pipelining the ALU?
+Sigh...
+Pipelining the ALU?
 I didn’t consider that—wasn’t it originally combinational?
 Maybe just registering the output is sufficient?

 ### [2025.06.06.]